Our Investment Thesis

 Finally, we are optimistic because we are deep believers in the power of software.
 Software is simply the encoding of human thought, and as such has an almost unbounded design space.
 We find ourselves consistently surprised and excited by the wide variety of creative crypto ideas we encounter.
 For those of us who have been involved in software for a long time, it feels like the early days of the internet, web 2.0, or smartphones all over again.

-a16z crypto is a $350M venture fund that will invest in crypto companies and protocols.
-Our fund is designed to include the best features of traditional venture capital, updated to the modern crypto world:
+a16z has $865M under management across two funds, investing in crypto companies and protocols.
+Our funds are designed to include the best features of traditional venture capital, updated to the modern crypto world:

 - We are long-term, patient investors.
 We’ve been investing in crypto assets for 5+ years.
 We’ve never sold any of those investments, and don’t plan to any time soon.
 We structured the a16z crypto fund to be able to hold investments for 10+ years.